evilmartians/lefthook/README.md

 HOOKAH_EXCLUDE=ruby,security git commit -am "Skip some tag checks"
 ```

-## Capture ARGS from git in script
+## Capture ARGS from git in the script

 Example script for `prepare-commit-msg` hook: